pionjs/pion/docs/docs/guides/api.md

 # Guides >> API || 25

-Haunted is all about writing plain functions that can contain their own state.
+pion is all about writing plain functions that can contain their own state.
 The documentation below is separated into two sections: creating _components_ (the functions) and using _hooks_ to manage state.

 ## Components

 Components are functions that contain state and return HTML via lit-html or hyperHTML.
 Through the `component()` and `virtual()` they become connected to a lifecycle that keeps the HTML up-to-date when state changes.

-Using Haunted you can create custom elements or _virtual_ components (components that contain state but have no element tag).
+Using pion you can create custom elements or _virtual_ components (components that contain state but have no element tag).

 ## Custom elements

-A custom element can be defined via haunted by passing your component you defined (e.g. `function App() {}`) to haunted's `component` function.
+A custom element can be defined via pion by passing your component you defined (e.g. `function App() {}`) to pion's `component` function.
 You then take the result of your call to `component` and pass it to `customElements.define` like so:

 ```js
 function App({ name }) {